KaitoHH/MAGSearch/README.md

 # MAGSearch
-**The problem description is copied from [here](https://studentclub.msra.cn/bop2016/topic/), from beauty of programming 2016, by Microsoft**.
+**The problem description is copied from [here](https://studentclub.msra.cn/bop2016/topic/), from beauty of programming 2016, by Microsoft Student Club**.

 ## Description
 Microsoft Academic Graph (MAG) is a large heterogeneous graph containing entities such as authors, papers, journals, conferences and relations between them.
 Microsoft provides Academic Knowledge API for this contest.
 The Entity attributes are defined here.